huangli712/ACGui/docs/src/intro.md

 # Introduction

-`ACGui` provides a simple web interface for the `ACFlow` package, which is a state-of-the-art analytic continuation toolkit in Julia. `ACGui` is written in Julia as well.
+`ACGui` provides a simple web interface for the `ACFlow` toolkit, which is a state-of-the-art analytic continuation toolkit in Julia. `ACGui` is written in Julia as well.
 It is based on the `Dash` web framework.

 Now `ACGui` supports the following features: